allegory-software/allegory-sdk/lua/mdbx_query_nodes.md

 	-- user_id is in the index: no base-table read

-`opts.left = true`: left join; rows with null FK or missing parent are emitted once with the parent member absent. `pk_join_hash` appends unmatched rows after matched rows, unordered; the other two preserve their stated order.
+`opts.left = true`: left join; rows with null FK or missing parent are emitted once with the parent member absent, in the node's stated order.

 **Chained joins** (users -> sessions -> events): `merge_join(pk_range('users'),
 pk_range('sessions/user_id'))` produces sessions in FK-index order (user_id asc, session PK asc), not session-PK order.
-Joining events onto that output requires `pk_join_seek` for the second step -- `pk_join_hash` cannot take a multi-member driver (see NOT YET IMPLEMENTED).
+Joining events onto that output requires `pk_join_seek` for the second step.

 ## TRANSFORM NODES